MohamedElshahat55/Angular-Interview-Questions-By-Arabic/README.md

 </div>

-## ProvidedIn root, any & platform in Angular
+## ProvidedIn root, any, and platform in Angular

 [⬆️ Back to Top](#top2)